 Parameter Encoding and Decoding

-This article mainly introduces how to encode and decode parameters when triggering a smart contract in the Tron network.
-The encoding and decoding of parameters follows the Solidity ABI encoding rules.
+This article mainly introduces how to encode and decode parameters when triggering a smart contract in the TRON network.
+The encoding and decoding of parameters follow the Solidity ABI encoding rules.

 ABI Encoding Specification